microsoft/AdaptiveCards/specs/DesignDiscussions/InputValidation.md

 	"associatedInputIds": ["input1Id", "input2Id"]
 }
 ```

+#### Future work on associated inputs

-In order to allow authors to group their inputs, we will also accept container ids.
+Out of scope for this release but to be considered in the future, we could allow authors to group their inputs, we will also accept container ids.
 This allows the card author to functionally define a "form" and indicate that the submit button relates to that form.
 ```json
 {
 	"type": "Action.Submit",